ska-telescope/developer.skatelescope.org/src/tools/jira.rst

 If you mention that **a commit or MR ‘closes’, ‘resolves’, or ‘fixes’ a Jira issue ID**, then:

 - GitLab’s merge request page displays a note that it “Closed” the Jira issue, with a link to the issue.
-(Note: Before the merge, an MR will display that it “Closes” the Jira issue.)
+(Note: Prior the merge, an MR will display that it “Closes” the Jira issue.)
 - Jira issue will transition to ``READY FOR ACCEPTANCE`` status if applicable

   *Example Commit Message:* ``closes SKA-34``